larrybotha/everything/resources/courses/Clearer Thinking - A question of evidence - Bayes Theorem.md

 ### tips

-- think of the question of evidence as a scale
+- think of the question of evidence as a scale with two sides
-	- the probability of the evidence given your theory is true
+	- the likelihood of the evidence given your theory is true
-	- the probability of the evidence given your theory is false
+	- the likelihood of the evidence given your theory is false
+	- which side of the scale has more weight?
 - make your best guess for probabilities
 	- gauge the relative strength of the evidence - is it strong, moderate, or weak?
 - adjusting your confidence doesn't necessarily mean changing your mind